sktime/sktime/GOVERNANCE.md

 The contributor who contributes an algorithm is automatically appointed as its first maintainer.
 If they can no longer fulfil their maintenance responsibilities, maintainers are expected to resign.

-The maintainer can appoint another contributor as maintainer.
+When the maintainer resigns, they can appoint another contributor as the new maintainer.
 No vote is required.
-An algorithm can have multiple maintainers.

 When applicable, maintainers are listed in each file as the `__author__` string.

 ### Core developers

 Core developers are contributors who have shown that they are dedicated to the continued development of the project through ongoing engagement with the community.
-They have shown they can be trusted to maintain sktime with care.

 Current core developers are listed in the [core-developers team](https://github.com/orgs/sktime/teams/core-developers/members) within the sktime organisation on GitHub.